vehemont/nvdlib/README.md

 ### Features

-- Search the NVD for CVEs using all parameters allowed by the NVD API (only version 1.0 right now).
+- Search the NVD for CVEs using all parameters allowed by the NVD API (recently updated to utilize version 2 of the API).
 Including search criteria such as CVE publish and modification date, keywords, severity, score, or CPE name.
 - Search CPE names by keywords, CPE match strings, or modification dates.
 Then pull the CVE ID's that are relevant to those CPEs.
 - Retrieve details on individual CVEs, their relevant CPE names, and more.
 - Built in rate limiting according to [NIST NVD recommendations](https://nvd.nist.gov/developers). <br> Get an API key (https://nvd.nist.gov/developers/request-an-api-key) to allow for 0.6 seconds between requests.
 Otherwise it is 6 seconds between requests.